Y-Shaped Generative Flows: On Shapes of Flows

-Another perspective on branched optimal transport is the Benamou–Brenier formulation studied by~\cite{brasco2011benamou}, which is also equivalent to the formulation of~\cite{xia2003optimal}.
-The idea is to consider the classical Benamou–Brenier optimal transport problem \ref{eq:bb}, but with a \emph{concave} cost function.
-With $\alpha \in (0,1)$ being the branching parameter, we define the cost that measures the \textit{work} of moving a mass $m$ over a distance $\ell$, simply written as $m^{{\alpha}} \ell$.
-If $\alpha=1$, the cost becomes linear in the mass ($m\ell$), recovering the classical OT setting \ref{sec:static_ot}.
-Identifying the length $\ell$ with the velocity $v$ and the mass $m$ with the time-dependent probability density $\rho_t$, the dynamic branched transport is:
+Another perspective on branched optimal transport is the Benamou–Brenier formulation studied by~\cite{brasco2011benamou}.
+The idea is to consider the transport problem \eqref{eq:bb}, but with a \emph{concave} cost function.
+With $\alpha \in (0,1)$ being the branching parameter, we define the cost that measures the \textit{work} of moving a mass $m$ over a distance $\ell$.
+Identifying the length $\ell$ with the velocity $v$ and the mass $m$ with the time-dependent probability density $\rho_t$, the dynamic branched transport is the following: